7501 E Camelback Rd, Scottsdale, AZ | Directions 8525133.501821 -111.919939

-At Don & Charlie's you'll find delicious food, generous portions, friendly, efficient service, and a sports memorabilia collection second
+At Don & Charlie's you'll find delicious food, generous portions, friendly, efficient service, and a sports memorabilia collection second to none.

 We offer fine American dining that has never gone out of style.
 Popular menu items remain prime steaks, hickory-smoked barbecue baby back ribs, chicken and fresh fish.